Home About Us Blog Photos Meditation Landcare Links Contact

 Landcare and Wildlife

-There is a great deal of wildlife on Gondwana - mammals, birds, reptiles and amphibians, including a number of regionally significant and vulnerable species.
+There is a great deal of wildlife on Gondwana Sanctuary - mammals, birds, reptiles and amphibians, including a number of regionally significant and vulnerable species.
 Our wildlife includes koalas, wallabies, echidnas, flying foxes, bandicoots, and a wide variety of birdlife.
-Because of this extensive wildlife, cats, dogs and poisons are not permitted on Gondwana.
+Because of this extensive wildlife, cats, dogs and poisons are not permitted on Gondwana property.